ScienceMeter: Tracking Scientific Knowledge Updates in Language Models: Experiment Settings and Results

-\item{\bf Pre-instruction-tuning (\textsc{pre inst tune}).} \citet{jiang2024instruction} introduces a new method that exposes LLMs to QA pairs before continued pre-training on documents.
-Specifically, the model is instruction-tuned on training QA along with $\mathcal{P}_{\text{new}}^\text{train}$ prior to autoregressively trained on $\mathcal{P}_{\text{new}}^\text{test}$. \end{itemize} \paragraph{Inference (\textsc{infer}). } The success of in-context learning~\citep{brown2020language} highlights the potential for introducing new knowledge at inference time, offering a more cost-efficient approach.
-Many existing knowledge augmentation methods, including retrieval-augmented generation~\citep{shi2023replug}, search engines~\citep{Press2022MeasuringAN}, and multi-LLM collaborations~\citep{feng2023knowledge, feng2024multiLLM}, leverage this strategy to provide additional information.
-In our setting, we add corresponding paper $p_\text{new}$ in $\mathcal{P}_{\text{new}}^\text{test}$ to the prompt text and $g(LM_{f(\mathcal{P}_\text{new}^\text{test})}, p) = g(LM | p_\text{new}, p)$.
+\paragraph{Inference (\textsc{infer}). } The success of in-context learning~\citep{brown2020language} highlights the potential for introducing new knowledge at inference time, offering a more cost-efficient approach.
+Many existing knowledge augmentation methods, including RAG~\citep{shi2023replug}, search engines~\citep{Press2022MeasuringAN}, and multi-LLM collaborations~\citep{feng2023knowledge, feng2024multiLLM}, leverage this strategy to provide additional information.
+In our setting, we add corresponding $p_\text{new}$ in $\mathcal{P}_{\text{new}}^\text{test}$ to the prompt text.

 \paragraph{Training + Inference (\textsc{inst tune} + \textsc{infer}).} Following \citet{tang2024evowiki}, we also explore whether combining training and inference-time methods can yield improved performance.
 Specifically, we integrate standard instruction-tuning with the inference-time approach.